 Management of pancreatitis depends on early diagnosis and prompt treatment.

 Withholding oral fluids and food can let the pancreas “rest.”
 However, your dog might need IV fluids for a few days.
 Some veterinarians also prescribe anti-inflammatory medications.

 Dogs that are in shock from a severe attack need emergency treatment which involves:

 - and other medications

 What is the prognosis

-Dogs that have severe or repeated attacks can develop long-term problems.
-For example, damage to the pancreas can result in a lack of digestive enzymes, so these must be replaced by enzyme tablets or powder is given daily with food.
-Severe or chronic pancreatitis can also result in diabetes because the pancreas can no longer produce insulin.
+Dogs that suffer severe or repeated attacks can develop long-term problems.
+For example, damage to the pancreas can result in a lack of digestive enzymes.
+As a result, such a dog needs daily enzyme supplementation with all their meals.
+Severe or chronic pancreatitis can also result in diabetes because the damaged pancreas can no longer produce insulin.